DHPP – This is a modified live vaccine which protects against multiple organisms.

 - Puppies and Kittens no earlier than 12 weeks of age.

 Because the three year Rabies vaccine is suspended in adjuvants, there is a chance of swelling or pain at the injection site.
 In rare cases, an abscessed lump, hair loss, or hair color change may occur.

 The term “kennel cough” refers to a group of organisms all which act a lot like a cold in dogs, causing them to cough.
 The most common organism involved is a bacteria called “Bordatella”.
 For this reason, the kennel cough vaccine is often referred to as a Bordatella vaccine even though, in truth, it contains three different organisms.
 (Bordatella, Parainfluenza, and Adenovirus II) – All of these organisms cause coughing.

-Kennel cough vaccines given at True Companion are administered as drops in the nose.
+Bordatella is given as oral drops in the mouth.
 The vaccine protects against several possible causes of canine kennel cough but not all.
-Because the intranasal vaccine is given locally where disease begins, immunity starts a day or so after vaccination but only lasts 6-12 months.

 Leptospirosis is caused by a spiral shaped bacteria which exists in lakes and standing water contaminated by infected animal urine.
 Leptospirosis can infect all types of animals including humans.
 Dogs are infected by drinking, swimming, or wading in infected water.
 Humans can also be infected in the same manner as well as by contacting infected animal urine.